-New large single loads: One of the newly growing segments of demand has been data centers.
-Custom and mid-tier data centers have been attracted to the Northwest because of financial incentives, low electricity prices, and an available pool of skilled professionals.
+New large single loads: A growing segment of demand has been data centers.
+Custom and midtier data centers have been attracted to the Northwest because of financial incentives, low electricity prices, and an available pool of skilled professionals.
 A number of large data centers have been built in the region in the last few years, and we have revised our load forecasts to include these new sources of demand.

-Another entry to the electricity demand market has been plug-in electric vehicles.
+Electric transportation: Another entry to the electricity demand market has been plug-in electric vehicles.
 Although this market segment is currently very small, should the technology, customer acceptance, and availability of vehicle charging stations continue at its current pace, it could increase regional demand for electricity.